 Mia gets into Julliard, as must happen to make a successful story.
 The reader knows this will happen but it’s not a problem, because the real question we want to know is: Will she choose her boyfriend over New York?
 (And also, did her little brother die?)

-There’s a bit of a feminist message to young readers in this battle: Hopefully readers will notice the double standard that’s going on here — Adam expects Mia to do a lot of waiting around for him, busy with his performing and band practice, but he doesn’t want to do any waiting for his girlfriend, while she’s away pursuing her own musical dream.
-That said, the breaking up battle takes place off the page.
+There’s a bit of a feminist message to young readers in this big struggle: Hopefully readers will notice the double standard that’s going on here — Adam expects Mia to do a lot of waiting around for him, busy with his performing and band practice, but he doesn’t want to do any waiting for his girlfriend, while she’s away pursuing her own musical dream.
+That said, the breaking up big struggle takes place off the page.
 Instead we have a very-much ameliorated boyfriend situation, with a guy who realises the double standard and concedes rather than — more realistically, in my opinion — a girl who works out the double standard for herself and points it out to him.